RP Fiber Power – Simulation and Design Software

 Having more CPU cores helps only marginally with the standard version, but helps significantly at least in some cases if you have the Numerical Power Package.
 Mostly, however, it allows you to execute other software at the same time without being substantially slowed down.

 Besides, having sufficient main memory is beneficial.
 Most simulations don't need large amounts of memory, but some do – in particular, when using numerical beam propagation with large grids.
-While normally e.g. 8 GB of main memory should be fully sufficient, having some more may help in certain cases.
+While normally e.g. 8 GB of main memory should be fully sufficient, having some more (nowadays at marginal cost) may help in certain cases.

 Optimized Approaches for Modeling

 Frequently, you can have enormous gains of speed just by choosing the right approach for your modeling.
 For example, you should always choose a kind of model which takes into account all relevant physical effects, but nothing beyond that.
 Also, one should always keep in mind which questions the modeling should answer in the end.

 As a user of RP Fiber Power, you get competent support – also regarding such questions.
 It is recommended that in case of doubt you discuss such aspects with Dr. Paschotta at the very beginning of a modeling project.